CONTENTS

 Lily LAVER daughter 6 born St George, Gloucestershire

 Charles LAVER died in 1938 at 4 Magpie Bottom Lane, St George.
-His widow Eliza died in 1944 at the same address.
+His widow Eliza died on 6th May 1944 at the same address.
+They were both buried at Avonview Cemetery, St George.

 Jessie Agnes LAVER (b.
 1868) was living with the HARNOTT family in Islington, London in 1891: